rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 - Support for development team collaboration (some PaaS solutions include project planning and communication tools)
 - Tools to handle billing and subscription management

-PaaS, which is similar in many ways to Infrastructure as a Service (IaaS), is differentiated from IaaS by the addition of value-added services and comes in two distinct flavors:
+PaaS, while similar in many ways to Infrastructure as a Service (IaaS), is differentiated from IaaS by the addition of value-added services and comes in two distinct flavors:

 - A collaborative platform for software development, focused on workflow management regardless of the data source being used for the application.
-An example of this approach is Heroku, a PaaS that uses the Ruby on Rails development language.
+For example, Heroku is a PaaS that uses the Ruby on Rails development language.

 - A platform that allows for the creation of software using proprietary data from an application.
-This sort of PaaS is a method of creating applications with a common data form or type.
-An example of this platform is the Force.com PaaS from Salesforce.com, which is used almost exclusively to develop applications that work with the Salesforce.com CRM.
+This sort of PaaS creates applications with a common data form or type.
+The Force.com PaaS from Salesforce.com, which is used almost exclusively to develop applications that work with the Salesforce.com CRM, exemplifies PaaS.

 #### When to use PaaS

 PaaS is especially useful when multiple developers are working on a development project or when other external parties need to interact with the development process.
-PaaS is proving invaluable for those who have an existing data source—for example, sales information from a customer relationship management tool—and want to create applications that leverage that data.
-Finally, PaaS is useful when developers want to automate testing and deployment services.
+PaaS is proving invaluable for those who have an existing data source (for example, sales information from a customer relationship management tool) and want to create applications that leverage that data.
+PaaS is also useful when developers want to automate testing and deployment services.

 The popularity of agile software development will also increase the adoption of PaaS because it eases the difficulties around rapid development and iteration of software.